As one of the major retailers in Portugal and Spain, Worten always has the ambition to do more.

 Allowing costumers to search by stores nearby or by geo-location was important, due to the consumer shift from desktops to mobile.
 Most of the time customers look for store information is on mobile.

-Often people want to know the area around a store, so I decided to display search results on an interactive map, allowing customers to explore the neighborhood or even to look for more stores on the map.
+Often people want to know the area around a store, so I decided to display search results on an interactive map, allowing customers to explore the neighbourhood or even to look for more stores on the map.

 Today, Worten has thousands of customers buying technology, and the company is hitting new records almost every day in its business objectives.
 Its biggest growth area, without a doubt, is from the mobile conversion, which is now several times bigger than before.
 With content more focused on customer needs and desires, the level of customer engagement is through the roof.
 At the end of the day, this project brought huge value to the business and to the customer.